withr/withr.github.io/_posts/2016-10-25-set-up-shiny-server-on-ubuntu-16.04.md

 ~~~~

 The RStudio-server will run on port 8787 of your server's IP address.
 Use your user name and password to log onto it.

+**Note to myself:** to make sure all my leaflet shiny apps work, copy the "rCharts/leaflet" to replace the one installed, and change the ownship to same as other libraries.